maykisz/maykisz/README.md

 ## Overview

-I design and develop **high-performance digital products** combining
-engineering, design and product thinking.
+I build **high-performance digital products** combining development, design and product thinking.

-Focused on **scalability, UX and real-world applications**.
+Focused on **scalability, clean architecture and user experience**, creating systems that are both functional and visually impactful.

 ---